Quidge/bagelbash/docs/journal.md

 ### What I'm thinking about/todo next session:

 - Based on my difficulty with the above, I don't think I have a good grounding in what `prisma deploy` is doing, and what Prisma "services" are.
 I need to research that.

+## 5/14

+### Accomplished

+- Well, I got a demo mysql/docker server up.
+Literally just followed the examples without skipping anything.
+It worked and I don't know what was different.
+Bittersweet.

+### What I'm thinking about/todo next session:

+- Build up a docker-compose.yml file/package.json in the bagelbash backend dir to to replicate the success I had with the demo.
+Maybe get as far as creating a schema.